Bash Script Examples

 String-manipulation-in-BashFor the two predefined strings “Linux” and “Simply” the concatenated string is LinuxSimply.
 The length of LinuxSimply is 11.
 And substring from position 5 to the next 6 characters is Simply.

-There are mainly two types of array in Bash.
-They are indexed array and associative array.
-Indexed array can be easily accessed using the index of each item.
-In the following script I will show you how to iterate over a indexed array.
+There are mainly two types of arrays in Bash.
+They are indexed arrays and associative arrays.
+An indexed array can be easily accessed using the index of each item.
+In the following script, I will show you how to iterate over an indexed array.
+The below script shows the use of a loop to iterate over an array:

 #!/bin/bash